ikelaiah/argparser-fp/docs/ArgParser.md

   - After parsing all args, any option marked `Required=True` must appear at least once; otherwise, parsing fails with an error.
   - For required string options, an empty value is rejected.

+Note: `ShowHelp` automatically appends " (required)" to the help text for any option or positional argument whose `Required` field is `True`.

 ### Token array shape (what Parse receives)

 `Parse(const Args: TStringDynArray)` expects a whitespace-delimited token array equivalent to `ParamStr(1..ParamCount)`.
 Each element is one token (switch or value).